Is your organization or team headed for a breakdown?

-When the challenge is to make the numbers short- and long-term, and to do it ethically, while operating sustainably and honoring obligations to all stakeholders, that is when people really dig in and find a better way, a new way, and refuse to settle for the easy way out.
+When the challenge is to make the numbers short- and long-term, and to do it ethically, while operating sustainably and honoring obligations to all stakeholders (what we call “triple crown leadership“–building excellent, ethical, and enduring organizations), that is when people really dig in and find a better way, a new way, and refuse to settle for the easy way out.

 Triple crown leaders find a better way.

-• If you answer 4 or more with negative responses, your organization is headed for a breakdown.
-It is time to implement the five practices of triple crown leadership.
+- If you answer 4 or more with negative responses, your organization may be headed for a breakdown.
+It’s time to implement the five advanced practices of triple crown leadership.

 - Leadership Derailers Assessment to help you identify what’s inhibiting your leadership effectiveness